Med Sciences S1230

 United States of America

 Dr. Koliwad is Chief of the Division of Endocrinology and Metabolism and an investigator in the Diabetes Center at The University of California San Francisco, where he holds The Gerold Grodsky Chair in Diabetes Research and the Mount Zion Health Fund Distinguished Professorship in Endocrinology.
 His group focuses on determining links between diet, nutrient metabolism, inflammation, and fibrosis in insulin-sensitive tissues, and how these links impact intermediary metabolism and both glucose and energy homeostasis.
 His group has made key discoveries regarding the biology of inflammation in tissues such as the fat, liver, brain, and vasculature that are important to normal physiology and also to the pathogenesis of obesity and consequent diseases such diabetes, steatohepatitis, and cardiovascular disease.

-Clinically, Dr. Koliwad attends in the Diabetes Clinic at the Zuckerberg San Francisco General Hospital, where he teaches students, residents, nurses, and fellows how to care for challenging and underserved patients with diabetes.
+Clinically, Dr. Koliwad attends in the Diabetes, Endocrinology, and Lipid Clinics at UCSFl, where he teaches students, residents, nurses, and fellows how to care for challenging and underserved patients.